[CS Technical Interview 1] Computer Architecture That Gets You Talking

 ⭐️⭐️⭐️⭐️⭐️

-This is a lecture where you can set aside about a day to organize the main concepts of JavaScript all at once!
-It's great as a reminder before interviews👍
+This is a lecture where you can organize the key concepts of JavaScript all at once by setting aside about a day!
+It's great for a reminder before an interview👍

 ⭐️⭐️⭐️⭐️⭐️

-As a non-CS major, I was worried about how to study computer architecture and operating systems among CS knowledge, but the appropriate amount of content made it easy to learn without burden, and it felt like getting tutored by an expert, which was really great.
-I'm planning to take the operating systems course as well and I'm looking forward to it.
+As a non-computer science major, I was worried about how to study CS knowledge, especially computer architecture and operating systems.
+However, the content was divided into appropriate amounts, so I could learn without feeling overwhelmed, and it was great because it felt like getting private tutoring from an expert.
+I plan to take the operating system lecture as well, and I'm looking forward to it.
 Thank you!

 🖐 Hello!
 Let me introduce myself! 🙇